 The Lion King

-As legend would have it, King Richard the Lionhearted was on his way home to England from the Third Crusade in 1192, when he was shipwrecked and cast safely ashore on Lokrum, the small, forested island situated in Dubrovnik’s bay.
+As legend would have it, King Richard the Lionhearted was on his way home to England from the Third Crusade in 1192, when he was shipwrecked and cast ashore on Lokrum, the forested island in Dubrovnik’s bay.
 Hundreds of years later in 1859, the future emperor of Mexico, Archduke Maximilian Ferdinand of Habsburg, had a mansion and garden built on the same island, complete with magnificent pathways and botanical wonders.

 Today, Lokrum is a peaceful, quiet respite for travelers looking to escape the daily bustle of the old town.
-With a picnic lunch and a ticket for the quick, inexpensive ferry from the old port, spend the day swimming in solitude, strolling through a former Benedictine monastery, and admiring families of Canary Island peacocks introduced by Maximilian.
+With a picnic lunch and a ticket for the quick, inexpensive ferry from the old port, you’ll spend the day swimming in solitude, strolling through a former Benedictine monastery, and admiring families of Canary Island peacocks introduced by Maximilian.

 Welcome To Sarajevo

-Tucked inside the old town’s maze of narrow streets is Taj Mahal, a dining destination that, oddly enough, has absolutely nothing to do with India.
-Instead, you’ll find a simple, delicious, east-meets-west menu of traditional Bosnian dishes.
+Tucked inside the old town’s maze of streets is Taj Mahal, a dining destination that, oddly enough, has nothing to do with India.
+Instead, you’ll find a simple, east-meets-west menu of traditional Bosnian dishes.
 Snag a table outside and try Bosnia-Herzegovina’s gift to the world, ćevapi—grilled minced beef kebabs served in a warm flatbread pocket.
 You may just find yourself on the next bus to Mostar (Nikole Gučetića 2).

 A Few Notes